World Chess Championship 1985: Games 17 to 23 – Honours even

 Games 17 and 18 were short draws.
 In game 19, Karpov, with the black pieces, adopted an unusual opening strategy which eventually backfired on him.
 Kasparov won the game in 42 moves, to extend his lead to 2 points.
 With Kasparov now needing only four draws from five games to become World Champion, Karpov needed to start winning games.

 In game 20, Karpov fought hard to force a victory, but was unable to win the game, and a draw was agreed after 85 moves.
 Game 21 also ended in a draw, this time with Kasparov generally in the ascendancy for the majority of the game.

 In game 22, Kasparov made a serious mistake from a good position, and lost the game after further mistakes from both sides.

 Game 23 ended in a draw, leaving Kasparov on 12 points against Karpov's 11.
 Karpov needed to win with the white pieces to retain the title.

 Game 24 – Karpov's must-win game

+Everything was to be decided in the final game, where Karpov needed a win to even the match and retain the title.
+This was reminiscent of the 30th game of the Euwe vs Alexander Alekhine 1935's match, in that the latter was too in a 'must win' situation.

 Kasparov called game 24 the "game of his life" and has stated that working out the strategy for this encounter was difficult for him.
 His playing style did not lend itself to playing for a draw, so he decided to accept an open battle, with chances on both sides.

 Karpov began a direct attack on Kasparov's king as early as move 15, and had chances to build up a strong attack.
 Kasparov sacrificed a pawn to blunt the attack and then a second pawn to launch a blistering counterattack.
 Under pressure from the clock, Karpov made decisive errors on move 36 and move 40.
 Kasparov won the World Championship after Karpov resigned on move 42.